arkanild/LLMs/smart_resume/readme.md

+OVERVIEW:
-A utility to tailor your resumes based on a particular job description.
+An utility to tailor your resumes based on a particular job description.
 It connects to an open source LLM, takes your resume and the job description as an input and produces a tailored resume in doc format.
 Using this one can apply to multiple job positions and tailor their resumes based on specific job description.
 Happy(job) Hunting!!